luizbgomide/sovereign/spells.md

 Once a spell is learned, the mage must prepare the spell for casting.
 The number of spells a mage can prepare at once varies with their experience level, from as few as two or three at first level to as many as twelve when at tenth level.
 The mage may prepare any spell they have in their spellbook; there’s no obligation to prepare a certain number of low-level spells should the mage wish to fill all their available “slots” with their most powerful magics and run the risk of lacking some lesser, yet more useful spell.

-Preparing a new set of spells takes an hour, and can only be done after a good night’s rest, when the mage’s mind is most fresh and malleable.
+Preparing a new set of spells takes an hour, and can only be done after a good night’s (the same sort of rest that recovers [System Strain](/rules#system-strain); must be in a settlement) rest, when the mage’s mind is most fresh and malleable.
 Once spells have been prepared they remain so indefinitely until replaced with a different set of magics.

 ## Casting Prepared Spells